waynodiablo/Oystercard/boris_bikes/boris_bikes.md

 [Stage 3](boris_bikes_stage_3.md)

-## Stage 4: Refactoring Vs New Features
+## Stage 4: Adding the next Feature Test

-Now we'll see that there is an opportunity to refactor our code to improve it's design, but is it premature?
-Does it make more sense to first implement a feature that prevents the release of bikes when none are available?
+We'll implement the next feature, which prevents the release of bikes when none are available.

 [Stage 4](boris_bikes_stage_4.md)